tlswg/tls13-spec/draft-ietf-tls-tls13.md

 1. Clients ending 0-RTT data as described in {{early-data-indication}}.
-2. Servers MAY send data after sending their first flight, but because the handshake is not yet complete, they have no assurance of either the peer's identity or of it's liveness (i.e., the ClientHello might have been replayed).
+2. Servers MAY send data after sending their first flight, but because the handshake is not yet complete, they have no assurance of either the peer's identity or of its liveness (i.e., the ClientHello might have been replayed).

 The key used to compute the finished message is computed from the